If you are still using the old theme you can view the correct Knowledge Base here: https://help.easydns.com/.

 As a company, easyDNS enters into a business relationship, in good faith, with the person who signs up for an account.
 That person is responsible for keeping the information in the account up to date and correct.
 They are also responsible for controlling who has access to the WHOIS and DNS information for the domains in that account.

 Our Caprica interface is designed to allow account holders to share access to the domains in their accounts with other users.
-We understand, however, that for various reasons, control of a domain belonging to one person (or company) might be in an account which is registered to another person (or company).
+We understand, however, that for various reasons, control of a domain belonging to one person (or company) might be in an account that is registered to another person (or company).

 As a company, we have a very definite responsibility to our account holders.
 As a registrar, we have similar responsibilities to our domain owners.